jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

-# Readme for Terraform deployment using GitHub Actions
+# Deploying Terraform using GitHub Actions
 To deploy any of the Terraform-Azure Environments within this repository using GitHub Actions, follow the guide below.

 ## 1. Fork this repository